wp-plugins/my-bootstrap-menu/readme.txt

 7. Select a logo to display on your menu

 == Changelog ==

-= 1.0.3 =
-Fixes for Wordpress 4.3.0 compatibility.
-Menu names being returned as menu objects in the latest WP release.

 = 1.0.2 =
 Enhanced functionality for setting Main Menu Items as links when they have child/submenu items.